What Is Carb Cycling Keto Or A Cyclical Ketogenic Diet?

-Carb cycling keto, also commonly referred to as a cyclical ketogenic diet, is a variation of the standard keto diet that allows you to strategically introduce carbs on ~1-2 days of the week while eating a standard ketogenic diet the other ~5-6 days of the week.
+Carb cycling keto, also commonly referred to as a cyclical keto diet, is a variation of the standard keto diet that allows you to strategically introduce carbs on 1 or 2 days of the week while eating a standard ketogenic diet the other 5 to 6 days of the week.

 In this article I’ll cover how to carb cycle on keto by laying out who this plan might be good for, how often should you carb cycle on keto, and much more.